If you are a family member or friend raising a child on behalf of their parents, legal advice will help you understand what your rights are.

 There are no current plans to extend legal aid for kinship carers.

-Kinship is currently engaged in a research study, funded by the Nuffield Foundation and led by Lancaster University in collaboration with the University of Bristol, Kinship and Families in Harmony, to further examine ‘the forgotten 10%’ of private family law cases involving non-parents.
+Kinship is currently engaged in a research study to further examine ‘the forgotten 10%’ of private family law cases involving non-parents.
 This aims to provide a ‘state of the field’ insight into private family law cases involving non-parents and to make recommendations for policy and practice reform to improve the experiences of children and families.

-From 1 May 2023, legal aid changes extending eligibility for those pursuing special guardianship orders in private family law came into force.
-This followed a commitment made by the Ministry of Justice in 2019.
+From 1 May 2023, legal aid changes extending eligibility for those pursuing special guardianship orders in private family law came into force following a commitment made by the Ministry of Justice in 2019.
+The scope and eligibility of legal aid were not within the terms of reference for the Review of Civil Legal Aid which concluded in 2025

 The Independent Review of Children’s Social Care recommended in May 2022 that legal aid should be provided to kinship carers in a range of circumstances, but no further action has been taken since.
 This is despite an earlier commitment made in Stable Homes, Built on Love in February 2023 to explore “options for an extension of legal aid for carers with SGOs and CAOs”.